How to Open a Spray Paint Can Correctly?

 However, if no paint comes out, then you’ll need to use a drill or screwdriver that has a thin screw.

-Drill through the tube until you hear the distinctive hissing sound of paint escaping.
+Drill through the tube of a spray can until you hear the distinctive hissing sound of paint escaping.

-Stop the drill and let the propellent get out.
-Once that has happened, you can pour the paint into a container.
+Stop the drill and let the propellant get out.
+Once that has happened, you can pour the spray paint into a container to use with a brush.

-Brace the can in an upright position.
-Then, place the ice pick at the top of the can where it meets the body of the can.
+To use an ice pick, brace the can in an upright position.
+Then, place the ice pick at the top of the can where it meets the body of the can and gently hammer it into the can.

 Your goal is to puncture and make a small hole so the propellent can escape.
 Once it is gone, pour the paint into a receptacle.